Porn Cones & Cat Ladies

 *

-After reading excerpts from Roberts’ unpublished book, I google his image since my imagination tells me he’s an orange salamander, and lo and behold, he’s smooth and long, his bald pate gleaming and edged with a power donut.
-I picture him slinking through wet moss, tongue flicking outward, pulling into his thin smile squirming, many-legged prey.
+After reading excerpts from Roberts’ unpublished book, I google his image since my imagination tells me he’s a salamander, and lo and behold, he’s long and smooth, his bald head edged with a power donut.
+I picture him slinking through wet moss, tongue flicking.

-But his eyes trip me up, make me wonder if this narrative is unnecessarily amphibian.
+But his pretty eyes trip me up, make me wonder if the picture I’m painting is unfair.
 Perhaps there’s something warm and likable about him?
-His eyes are a sweet shade of blue, and it’s a color that instantly reminds me of the veins that surfaced across the stretched skin of my expanding breasts twelve years ago, right before the arrival of my mewling, waterlogged daughter.
-A few weeks prior to her arrival, I discovered these delicate blue tributaries flowing toward my areolas, easy to spot in my sun-shy breasts.
+His eyes are such a sweet shade of blue - a color that reminds me of the veins that surfaced across the stretched skin of my ballooning breasts years ago, right before the arrival of my waterlogged infant daughter.
+A few weeks prior to birthing her, I discovered delicate blue tributaries flowing toward my areolas, easy to spot on my sun-shy breasts.
 Pregnancy increases blood volume - that I knew - but I’d not expected to see veining in my tats, which my husband and I lovingly referred to as my “porn cones” once they filled enormously with milk.

-To this day, if I hear the squall of a newborn, I can recall the ache that filled my nursing bra, the surge of prickling warmth through my nipples - as if they’d suddenly tripled in size - followed by a desperate need to consume carbs and a quart of water.
-And the sweet relief of my daughter across my chest, her suckling mouth pacified, both of us riding a cloud into a soft, sweet nap.
+To this day, if I hear the squall of a newborn, I can recall the ache that filled my nursing bra, the prickling warmth through my nipples - as if they’d suddenly tripled in size - followed by a desperate need to consume carbs and a quart of water.
+And the sweet relief of my daughter across my chest, suckling mouth pacified, both of us riding a cloud into a soft, warm nap.

-Kevin Roberts does not give off the tender blues of a brimming breast, I realize.
-He’s more like skim milk, with its weird, unappetizing blue tint if you hold it up to the light.
-It’s always bewildered me, skim milk, stripped of its goodness due to the wrongheaded assumption that it’s better for us, subjected to a process that steals important vitamins, as well as the milkfat that would keep us sated.
+Kevin Roberts eyes are not the tender blue of a brimming breast, I decide.
+They’re more skim milk, which gives off that weird bluish tint in good light.
+It’s confusing, skim milk.
+Stripped of its goodness due to bad science, its subjected to a skimming process that steals important vitamins as well as the milkfat that would better sate us.

 *